ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

-# Hands-on Docker-10 : `exec` form and `shell` form, `CMD` and `ENTRYPOINT` instructions, and `ARG` instruction
+# Hands-on Docker-10: `exec` form and `shell` form, `CMD` and `ENTRYPOINT` instructions, and `ARG` instruction

-Purpose of the this hands-on training is to give the students understanding to difference between:
+The purpose of this hands-on training is to give the students an understanding of the difference between:

 - `exec` form and `shell` form